Physalia86/physalia-invasion-genomics-course/DayTwo/DayTwo_tutorial.md

 make clean all FC=gfortran
 ```
 Now, copy the resulting g_baypass file from the baypass_public/sources directory to your working directory.
 Note, your version of BayPass  may be named differently (e.g., ifx_baypass or i_baypass).

 Now you're ready to run BayPass.
-In a terminal window, type:
 Note that I've provided the Qfly.bp (which I created using: python ./reshaper_baypass.py Qfly.vcf Qfly_popmap.txt Qfly.bp; the python script is available here: https://gitlab.com/YDorant/Toolbox/-/tree/master?ref_type=heads).
-To run BayPass you also need to have specific constrast files set up.
-BayPass performs pairwise contrasts, so here is an example for how to run it using all native populations vs the Alice population.
-Basically, you identify this in BayPass by using a '1' to indicate the native populations, a '0' to indicate populations that should be ignored in the current analysis; and a '-1' to indicate the population for contrast (in this case, Alice).
+To run BayPass you also need to have specific pairwise constrast files set up.
+This first example shows how to run BayPass using all native populations vs the invasive Alice population.
+You set this contrast up in BayPass by using a '1' to indicate the native populations, a '0' to indicate populations that should be ignored in the current analysis, and a '-1' to indicate the population for contrast (in this case, Alice).
 The ecotypes files you will need are all provided in the DayTwo folder.
+In a terminal window, type:
 ```
 ./g_baypass -gfile Qfly.bp -contrastfile Qfly_NativevsAlice.ecotype -efile Qfly_NativevsAlice.ecotype -outprefix Qfly_NativevsAlice -nthreads 6
 ```